spaceflake/spaceflake/README.md

 Welcome to my little corner of Github.

 👀 I’m in **love** with web development.
 I really like exploring different technologies and taking new approaches to solve problems.
-Curios by heart and eager to learn.
+Curious by heart and dedicated to learn.

 I also love gaming.
 Spending some of my spare time on my Xbox, but also play games on PC.